etiennestuder/gradle-jooq-plugin/README.md

 When migrating your build from jOOQ plugin 7.x to 8.x, follow these steps:

+- Ensure you run the Gradle build with at least Gradle 7
 - Ensure you run the Gradle build with at least JDK 17

 ## Migrating from jOOQ plugin 6.x to 7.x